phhpro/atomchat/README.md

 - If JavaScript is disabled or not supported, or when using a text-mode browser, the page needs manual refreshing to execute the selected action or to view any new posts.

-- The current pseudo `push()` function in `chat.js` is really quite a PITA.
+- The current pseudo `push()` function in `chat.js` is a real PITA.
 If any JS guru is reading this: Help wanted, tha.

     - Distorted text above and below the log screen when switching off styles.
 For some obscure reason it's shredding the overlay by about 4px.

     - Setting `$rate` below 2000 (still) has potential to hang (at least) the browser.

     - It's polling continously to fetch updated contents and hence putting quite a tad of extra stress on the server.
 A recent test between 5 users doubling as 10 with multiple logins from desktop and mobile didn't produce any noticable lag, but that might have been just a lucky day.
-YMMV, depending how generous your server.
+YMMV